open-AIMS/ReefGuideAPI.jl/README.md

 [server_config]
-CACHE_DIR = "<some location to cache geotiffs>" DEBUG_MODE = "false"  # Optional, disables file caching
-COG_THREADS = "2"  # Number of threads to use when creating COGs (defaults to 1)
+CACHE_DIR = "<some location to cache geotiffs>" DEBUG_MODE = "false"  # Optional, disables file caching and displays debug logs COG_THREADS = "2"  # Optional, Number of threads to use when creating COGs (defaults to 1) TILE_SIZE = "256"  # Optional, tile block size to use (defaults to 256)
 ```

 By convention, this file is named `.config.toml` (note the leading `.`).